Owner Operator vs Company Driver: Which is Right for You?

 • Document prescription medications with DOT medical examiners

-• Use third-party administrators for random testing
+• Utilize third-party administrators to coordinate random drug tests

-Most overlook these IRS-approved deductions:
+Many owner-operators overlook these IRS-approved deductions:

-• Truck wash expenses (up to $2,500/year)
+• Truck wash expenses (up to $2,500 per year)

-• ELD subscription fees
+• Electronic Logging Device (ELD) subscription fees

-• Load board memberships (DAT, Truckstop.com)
+• Load board memberships (e.g., DAT, Truckstop.com)

 2. Florida: Low IFTA fuel tax rates